 On May 19th, 2017, The Honorable Senior Federal District Court Judge Richard Matsch, now deceased, issued an Order.
 The Federal Judge set aside the Forest Service Wolf Creek Land Exchange and directed the Forest Service to address development impacts on the National Forest in general, and lynx and their habitat, specifically, for the sake of any future “Village Proposals.”

-In July 2018, the Forest Service responded with the following Press Release: “A new draft record of decision from the Rio Grande National Forest is designed to provide reasonable access to the 288-acre parcel (in-holding) via a new road corridor.
+In July 2018, the Forest Service responded to Judge Matsch's 2017 order with the following press release: “A new draft record of decision from the Rio Grande National Forest is designed to provide reasonable access to the 288-acre parcel (in-holding) via a new road corridor.
 The proposed road would be approximately 1,610 feet in length and would be within a 100-foot corridor with a total area of about 3.7 acres.”

 “This new draft decision provides the access that is legally required for private inholdings.
 Furthermore, this access option was fully analyzed in 2014, so no new analysis is needed.
 The draft decision is based on Alternative 3, the so called Alaska National Interest Lands Conservation Act (ANILCA) alternative, as analyzed in the final environmental impact statement completed for the Village at Wolf Creek Access Project in 2014.”

-The Wolf Creek case has been recently reassigned to Judge Christine Arguello’s federal district court.
-SLVEC and the Friends of Wolf Creek recently filed a stipulation to make sure that no ground disturbing activities occurs before the Judge has a chance to review our case.
+The Wolf Creek case has been recently reassigned to Judge Christine Arguello’s Federal District Court.
+SLVEC and the Friends of Wolf Creek recently filed a stipulation to make sure that no ground-disturbing activities occurs before the Judge has a chance to review the case.
 This should hold through 2020.

-The Rio Grande Forest has been managed for its remote and wild character for the last twenty years.
-Our recommendations included further protections for roadless areas.
-The recommendations we submitted exemplify the landscape connectivity we are advocating for.
-Wilderness designation is our anchor and we are building protective landscape descriptions around these core habitat areas.
-The Forest Service final Record of Decision (ROD)and Plan was released in May 2020, ignoring most of their Alternative D conservation recommendations.
-We are preparing to support Wilderness designation legislation for the 58,000 acres recommended in the Sangres.
-SLVEC and partners are disappointed in the majority of final Plan, considered one of weakest nationwide to stand up for landscape connectivity and wildlife.
+The Forest Service final Record of Decision (ROD) and Plan was released in May 2020, ignoring most of their Alternative D conservation recommendations.
+We are preparing to support Wilderness designation legislation for the 47,000 acres recommended in the Sangre de Christos.
+SLVEC and partners are disappointed in the majority of final Plan.
+It is considered one of weakest in the nation terms of protecting landscape connectivity and wildlife.